Aydin

 INDEPENDENCE MONUMENT

 The Independence Monument is directly opposite the Town Hall, but you can’t see that in the photo below.
-As a matter of fact, you will see it in a photo that I took in the evening and you will get an idea of the whole square and its overall layout.

 This monument, erected in 1926, refers to the Greco-Turkish war and it commemorates a battle in which the Turks liberated Aydin from the invading Greeks.